bonni208/Business_Ethics/Business_Ethics.md

 >
 > In these cases we'll have you trace the claim, quote, or media back to the source, so you can see it in its original context and get a sense if the version you saw was accurately presented.

+You see a viral post on social media claiming that a new study proves coffee cures Alzheimer’s.
+The article looks professional and includes charts.
+Before reading further or sharing, what is your **best first move**?

+[[X]] Stop and pause before reacting or sharing

+[[ ]] Read the entire article carefully

+[[ ]] Share it with friends and ask what they think

+[[ ]] Check the comments section

 **It's about REcontextualizing**

 > There's a theme that runs through all of these moves: it's about getting the necessary context to read, view, or listen effectively.
 And doing that *first*.